 When Japanese knotweed is found on or near properties, it can pose an array of potentially expensive problems for a number of different parties.
-Firstly, homeowners that spot knotweed near their property may begin to worry about its far-reaching and invasive rhizomes growing through buildings and foundations causing hundreds, maybe thousands of pounds of structural damage.
+Firstly, homeowners who spot knotweed near their property may begin to worry about its far-reaching and invasive rhizomes growing through buildings and foundations causing structural damage.

 Secondly, estate agents worry as Japanese knotweed near properties may pose a risk to potential sales.
-And lastly, property developers fear unbudgeted costs through knotweed treatment costs and site delays if not dealt with properly from the very start.
+And lastly, property developers fear unbudgeted costs due to Japanese knotweed treatment and site delays if the plant is not dealt with properly from the very start.

 To make things easy to understand, the experts here at Taylor Total Weed Control are here to tell you.

 One thing that all lawn care enthusiasts and homeowners can agree on is that weeds are a nuisance, especially the invasive and problematic type.
 However, not all weeds respond to dangerous chemical the same way.
 Many weeds are in fact resistant to herbicides and respond much better to different methods of control.

 By understanding and utilising these different methods, you will be in the best possible position to eradicate all and any weeds that may start to crop up in and around your lawn.

 So, let's take a look at the different weed control methods that you can start using.